 - 1. PCI Clock: From the external PCI host, this clock is connected only to the QL5064.
 This clock may be idle if no external host is present. - 2.
-QLCLK: The clock for the FPGA side of the QL5064, a dedicated crystal oscillator provides up to 66MHz (default, max for the QL5064 Companion Design).
+QLCLK: The clock for the FPGA side of the QL5064, a dedicated crystal oscillator provides 64MHz.
 This clock is distributed to the QL5064, the Virtex FPGA and the control CPLD. - 3.
 DSPCLKA/B: Both DSPs have a fixed 50MHz clock input, and may be configured to run at in internal clock rate which is any supported multiple of this frequency.
 For a 1G device this includes 1GHz (x20), 600MHz (x12), and 300MHz (x6); for all other speed grades the internal DSP clock may be 600MHz or 300MHz.
 The crystal oscillator may be populated with a different value to support other DSP clock speeds. - 4.
 EMIFCLK: Both DSPs are supplied with a single clock to use with the two EMIF ports.
 If the DSP is operating at no more than 800MHz, the user has the option of generating the EMIF clock by dividing-down the DSP clock by 6, or by using the external clock.
 Whichever clock is chosen by software will be passed to the external devices through the ECLKOUT pins.
 EMIFA and EMIFB may be configured separately.
 If the DSP clock is faster than 800MHz, then the external EMIF clock must be selected for both EMIFA and EMIFB.
 The frequency of the EMIF crystal may be selected at build time based on the speed of the SDRAM devices installed, (133MHz default).
-The EMIFB clock input runs at 1⁄2 the rate of the EMIFA clock input.
+The EMIFB clock input runs at 1⁄2 the rate of the EMIFA clock input. - 5.
+RSLCLK: An LVPECL (differential) clock source is required to generate the 2.5GHz 3.125GHz MGT clocks.
+A dedicated crystal oscillator provides 125MHz.